opencasestudies/ocs-bp-opioid-rural-urban/README.md

 In this case study we demonstrate how to import data from an API, however we have also downloaded the data and saved it as an RDA and a CSV file if instructors choose to use the data for another purpose.
+See the `data/simpler_import` directory for CSV files and see `data/imported` for RDA versions.

 #### Data wrangling